 DFS Namespaces and DFS Replication are a part of the File and Storage Services role.
 The management tools for DFS (DFS Management, the DFS Namespaces module for Windows PowerShell, and command-line tools) are installed separately as part of the Remote Server Administration Tools.

-Install DFS Namespaces by using either Server Manager or PowerShell, as described in the next sections.
+Install DFS Namespaces by using Windows Admin Center, Server Manager, or PowerShell, as described in the next sections.

 To install DFS by using Server Manager

 Open Server Manager, click Manage, and then click Add Roles and Features.
 The Add Roles and Features Wizard appears.